anoop142/cowin-cli/README.md

 ## Command line  tool to List and Book Vaccine
 cowin-cli is a simple cli tool to book vaccines and list centers using the COWIN API.
-It also supports **auto captcha completion** .

 >Note: By default cowin-cli will not run continoulsy and monitor slot changes, use bash / batch scripts for that purpose, which can be found [here](#scripts).